NutrEpi/WP1Liver/_pages/differentially-methylated-gene.markdown

 See [Experimental feed]({{ site.baseurl }}/docs/project-summary/#experimental-feed){: .btn} for details about L1, L2 and L3 groups.

 ## Definition of DMGs
-We used [methylKit](https://bioconductor.org/packages/methylKit/) to define DMCs with the following criteria.
+We used [methylKit](https://bioconductor.org/packages/methylKit/){: .btn} to define DMCs with the following criteria.

 1. `abs(percentage methylation differences) >= 20%`
 2. `Q-value < 0.01`